aws-samples/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

-As you can see, the class constructors of both `CdkWorkshopStack` and `lambda.Function` (and many other classes in the CDK) have the signature `(parent, id, props)`.
+As you can see, the class constructors of both `CdkWorkshopStack` and `lambda.Function` (and many other classes in the CDK) have the signature `(scope, id, props)`.
 This is because all of these classes are __constructs__.
 Constructs are the basic building block of CDK apps.
-They represent abstract "cloud components" which can be composed together into higher level abstractions as a tree.
-A construct can have child constructs, and they can have children, etc.
+They represent abstract "cloud components" which can be composed together into higher level abstractions via scopes.
+Scopes can include constructs, which in turn can include other constructs, etc.

+Constructs are always created in the scope of another construct and must always have an identifier which must be unique within the scope it's created.
-When you instantiate a construct object, you always pass the following
+Therefore, construct initializers (constructors) will always have the following
-arguments:
+signature:

-1. __`parent`__: the first argument is always the parent of the construct.
-This allows the construct to attach itself to the tree.
-In almost all cases, you'll be defining constructs as children of the _current_ context, which means you'll usually just want to pass `this` for the first argument.
+1. __`scope`__: the first argument is always the scope in which this construct is created.
+In almost all cases, you'll be defining constructs within the scope of _current_ construct, which means you'll usually just want to pass `this` for the first argument.
 Make a habit out of it.
 2. __`id`__: the second argument is the __local identity__ of the construct.
-   It's an ID that has to be unique amongst all direct children of a construct.
+   It's an ID that has to be unique amongst construct within the same scope.
 The CDK uses this identity to calculate the CloudFormation [Logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) for each resource defined within this scope.
 To read more about IDs in the CDK, see the [CDK user